-Introductory Class – this class is also welcoming to beginners, but its a longer class and the pace is a bit more vigorous.
+This class is also welcoming to beginners, but the pace is a bit more vigorous.
 A fair to moderate level of physical fitness is recommended, though all levels can be accommodated by the teacher.
 Unless a request is made by the student, hands on assistance may be provided in this class.

 Yoga Nidra Practice